 Adding and Removing Packages

-On top of the Setting up Repositories setup the package setup is required.
+In addition to the Setting up Repositories setup, the package setup is required.
 KIWI NG allows the end user to completely customize the selection of packages via the packages element.

 <image schemaversion="8.0" name="{exc_image_base_name}">